 You can explore faster destocking by garage sales, heavy discounts and similar actions to move the slow stock more rapidly and get it down to manageable levels.
 Be Careful if you sell this stock to your normal customers because they may slow down their purchases of your other products while they clear the discounted stock purchase meaning you get a double hit; a discount on excess stocks and a reduction in "normal” sales.

-In keeping with the concept of good Metrics Recipe, we need a way to measure the speed your inventory is moving so you can see a positive or negative trend.
+In keeping with the concept of having good Metrics so you can see where your business has been as is going, we need a way to measure the speed your inventory is moving so you can see a positive or negative trend.

 One metric is: